Csimm117/IS312/cengage/Part1_IS_in_Perspective/Information_system_in_perspective.md

-# Information system in perspective
+mv # Information system in perspective

 ### Unit 1 : An introduction to information systems